garyhooks/blue_teaming/domain_takedown.md

 9. Search AbuseIPDB for reputational information

-10. Screenshot key findings for evidence preservation.
+10. Screenshot key findings for evidence preservatio,

 ## Domain and DNS Analysis